 - Colorado Student Grant: CSGs of $500-$1,500 are given to Colorado residents on a financial need basis.

 - Florida Student Assistance Grant: This need-based grant features rewards between $200-$2,610 for community college students who are Florida residents.

 - Frank O’Bannon Grant: Many of Indiana’s technical and community colleges offer this grant, formerly known as the Indiana Higher Education Grant, to Hoosier students.

-- HOPE Grant: This Georgia grant covers tuition, fees, and $100 worth of books at the state’s technical schools.
+- HOPE Grant: This Georgia grant covers tuition, fees, and $100 per quarter worth of books at the state’s technical schools.

 - Howard P. Rawlings Educational Assistance Grant: The Rawlings EA Grant awards 60% of adjusted need to full-time community college students in Maryland.

 - Illinois Monetary Award Program: MAP provides grants to Illinois students at approved community colleges with demonstrated financial need.

 - Louisiana Go Grant: Students who live in Louisiana and who still have financial need after receiving a Pell Grant may apply for this grant, which has a maximum award of $3,000.

 - NC Community College Grant Program: The College Foundation of North Carolina offers need-based grants to North Carolina residents enrolled in state community colleges.

 - Texas Grant: The Texas Grant is a government funded grant program for students with financial needs attending a public community college or university in Texas, with awards up to $2,400.

 - Virginia Community College System Tuition Grant: Virginia community college students who were in foster care or were special-needs adoptees at the time they graduated from high school may apply to have their tuition and fees covered by this grant.